-Student's Nam e Co ourse Code Date Facilitator/Eva aluator's Name Α В C-D F Purpose Introduces and presents Introduces and presents paper 3-2.5 Introduces and presents paper 2.4-0 Introduces and presents Essential Information paper effectively and clearly; purpose is readily apparent to the reader. • First paragraph identifies three of the following: title, date, author and essential background information on the author. adequately; purpose is not consistently clear throughout the paper.
-First paragraph identifies only two of the following: the title, date, author and essential background information on the author. somewhat effectively; writing has a clear purpose but may at times move away from that purpose. • First paragraph identifies only one of the following: the title, author and essential background information on the author. paper poorly; purpose is generally unclear.
+Student's Nam ne Co ourse Code Date Facilitator/Eva aluator's Name A В C-D F 5 4 3-2.5 2.4-0 Purpose Essential Information Introduces and presents paper effectively and clearly; purpose is readily apparent to the reader.
+First paragraph identifies three of the following: title, date, author and essential background information on the author.
+Introduces and presents paper adequately; purpose is not consistently clear throughout the paper.
+First paragraph identifies only two of the following: the title, date, author and essential background information on the author.
+Introduces and presents paper somewhat effectively; writing has a clear purpose but may at times move away from that purpose.
+First paragraph identifies only one of the following: the title, author and essential background information on the author.
+Introduces and presents paper poorly; purpose is generally unclear.
 First paragraph does not identify the title, author and essential background information on the author.
 10-9 8-7 6-5 4-0 Essay Structure Essay has a clear introduction, conclusion and well-developed essay body.
-Thesis is clearly stated and Essay has required introduction, conclusion and essay body that adequately presents essay components.
-Essay has required introduction, conclusion and essay body, but requires some further development.
-Essay does not have all the components - introduction, conclusion and body paragraphs. developed to demonstrate point of view.
+Thesis is clearly stated and developed to demonstrate point of view.
+Paragraphs are logically developed both internally and externally, with transitions within and between paragraphs.
+Essay has required introduction, conclusion and essay body that adequately presents essay components.
 Thesis is presented clearly, but may need more development.
-Proceedings of the control of Thesis is presented but at times is slightly unclear.
-Thesis is difficult to identify.
-May be restatement of an obvious point.
-Paragraphs are logically developed both internally and externally, with transitions within and between paragraphs.
 Paragraphs are mostly logically developed, both internally and externally, with some transitions within and between paragraphs.
+Essay has required introduction, conclusion and essay body, but requires some further development.
+Thesis is presented but at times is slightly unclear.
 Paragraphs are not always logically developed, requiring attention to this area.
 Transitions are used but rarely.
+Essay does not have all the components - introduction, conclusion and body paragraphs.
+Thesis is difficult to identify.
+May be restatement of an obvious point.
 Paragraphs are poorly developed and do not show logical progression is ideas.
 Transitions are not used.